National Geographic Orion Antarctica

 Extraordinary adventures are guaranteed on an expedition to Antarctica, and although itineraries are generally flexible, expect to observe large colonies of penguins, watch whales breaching in the choppy waters and adorable seals playing around on the shore.
 Nature and wildlife talks by National Geographic guides are to be enjoyed on board too, and the PA system in each cabin will alert you to any wildlife sightings or allow you to enjoy the talks from the comfort of your own cabin.

-Cabins and suites are all outwards facing and most boast panoramic windows to maximize the views, whilst a lucky few have private balconies and sliding glass doors.
+Cabins and suites are all outwards facing and most boast panoramic windows to maximise the views, whilst a lucky few have private balconies and sliding glass doors.
 They are all spacious which plenty of storage to accommodate enough clothing for longer expeditions and any specialist gear required.
-When not making the most of your personal space, there are plenty of communal areas on board to enjoy, including a library, observation lounge, cocktail lounge, fitness center, spa and outside deck with hot tub.
+When not making the most of your personal space, there are plenty of communal areas on board to enjoy, including a library, observation lounge, cocktail lounge, fitness centre, spa and outside deck with hot tub.

 National Geographic Orion accommodates 102 guests in 53 cabins, all of which are outwards facing.
 Most cabins have large windows so you can easily enjoy the landscapes of Antarctica as you pass by and some even have a private balcony.
 Individual climate control is available in every cabin, along with space to relax, reading lamps, flatscreen TVs showing a range of movies and documentaries, a PA system to keep you informed of the daily activities and wildlife sightings, a private ensuite bathroom with glass-walled shower and comfortable and cosy bed linens.